rustyraz/random_name_resources/README.md

 ### List of name > http://localhost:5000/api/names

 ### POST a new name > http://localhost:5000/api/names
+Example of data posted.
+Should be raw json data
+> { "name": "Peter N." }

 ### GET a name by ID > http://localhost:5000/api/names/:nameID